openvinotoolkit/openvino/docs/install_guides/installing-model-dev-tools.md

 and has the following values:  `caffe`, `kaldi`, `mxnet`, `onnx`, `pytorch`, `tensorflow`, `tensorflow2`.
 Make sure that you install the corresponding frameworks for your models.

-For example, to install and configure the components for working with TensorFlow 2.x and ONNX, use the following command:
+For example, to install and configure dependencies required for working with TensorFlow 2.x and ONNX models, use the following command:

 ```sh
 pip install openvino-dev[tensorflow2,onnx]